stolle42/Tutorials/kubernetes/introduction.md

 This should now work.
 # First steps
 ## Volumes
-If you a pod to access data outside the pod, you need to use **volumes**.
+If a pod needs to access data outside the pod, you need to use **volumes**.
 There are several use cases for this which we'll discuss later, but let's have a look at the volume concept first.
 There are 2 volume categories:
 - ephemeral: the volume's lifetime is equal to the pod lifetime and gets destroyed in case of a pod failure or restart
 - durable: the volume will outlive the pod even in case of a pod crash or restart